Eddie Gill: Early life and college

-Gill was born in Summit, New Jersey, and graduated from Overland High School in 1996.
+Gill was born in Aurora, Colorado, and graduated from Overland High School in 1996.
 After high school, Gill enrolled at the College of Eastern Utah, a junior college in Price, Utah, and played on the basketball team, averaging 6.1 points and 2.4 assists.
 In 1997, Gill transferred to Salt Lake Community College and again played basketball.
 At Salt Lake CC, Gill had 16.4 points, 4.2 rebounds, and 6.4 assists per game.

 Gill transferred to Weber State University in 1998 and played for two seasons on the Weber State Wildcats men's basketball team.
 In his junior year (1998–1999), Gill averaged 14.0 points, 3.9 rebounds, and 4.5 assists.
 For the 1999 Big Sky Conference men's basketball tournament, Gill was MVP after scoring 15 points and making 9 assists and 6 rebounds in 40 minutes of play.
 He also only committed two of his team's five turnovers in the 82–75 victory over Northern ArizonaI despite playing 40 minutes.
 This tournament championship qualified Weber State for an automatic NCAA tournament bid.
 In the Round of 64 game, 14th-seeded Weber State upset third-seeded North Carolina 76–74.
 Gill scored 16 points despite only making 4 of 12 field goals; he also made 5 of 5 free throws and had 2 assists and 5 defensive rebounds.
 In Weber State's next round loss to sixth-seeded Florida, Gill scored 19 points in 5-for-14 shooting and 7-for-8 free throw shooting and also made 3 defensive rebounds and 5 assists.
 Weber State finished the season 25–8.

 As a senior (1999–2000), Gill averaged 16.3 points, 6.4 rebounds, and 6.9 assists.
 In both seasons, Gill earned First-Team All-Big Sky Conference honors.

 Professional career

 Las Vegas Silver Bandits, Kansas City Knights, New Jersey Nets, and Italy (2000–2001)

-Not selected in the 2000 NBA Draft, Gill began his professional career with the Las Vegas Silver Bandits of the IBL.
+Not selected in the 2000 NBA draft, Gill began his professional career with the Las Vegas Silver Bandits of the IBL.
 In 31 games with Las Vegas, Gill averaged 14.1 points, 4.2 rebounds, and 6.9 assists.
 Gill then played in 10 games with the Kansas City Knights of the ABA and averaged 6 points and 9 assists.
 On March 29, 2001, Gill signed a 10-day contract with the NBA's New Jersey Nets and would sign another 10-day contract afterwards.
 Playing in a game against the Boston Celtics on April 15, 2001, Gill scored the eight millionth point in NBA history.
 With New Jersey, Gill averaged 4.9 points, 1.1 rebounds, 3.0 assists, and 1.3 turnovers in 8 games.
 He made 39% of field goals.
 Gill joined the Italian Lega Basket Serie A team Paf Bologna in April 2001.